-- a bad check penalty if your remittance is not honored by your financial institution. - a cost of collection fee if you do not pay the amount you owe within 30 days of the date printed on any ITR-85, Individual Income Tax First and Final Bill, we send you. - interest on unpaid tax from the day after the original due date of your return through the date you pay the tax.
+- a bad check penalty if your remittance is not honored by your financial institution. - a cost of collection fee if you do not pay the amount you owe within 30 days of the date printed on any bill, we send you. - interest on unpaid tax from the day after the original due date of your return through the date you pay the tax.